On Cooperation in Multi-Terminal Computation and Rate Distortion

-The next three theorems provide three other cases where Theorem~\ref{achiev} is tight.
-In each of them, one of the links is rate unlimited.
+The next theorems provide three other cases where Theorem~\ref{achiev} is tight.
+For each of them one of the links is rate unlimited.

-When there is full cooperation between transmitters, {\it{i.e.}}, when transmitter-$ Y $ has full access to source $X$, the setting is captured by the condition $R_0> H(X|Y)$ and is depicted in Fig. \ref{fig:SWR0}. \begin{theorem}[Full Cooperation] The inner bound is tight when In this case, the rate region reduces to
+When there is full cooperation between transmitters, {\it{i.e.}}, when transmitter-$ Y $ has full access to source $X$, the setting is captured by the condition $R_0> H(X|Y)$ and is depicted in Fig. \ref{fig:SWR0}.
+In this case, we recover the results of \cite[Theorem~2]{AhlsKor75} and \cite[Theorem~2.1]{Wyne75} with improved cardinality bound. \begin{theorem}[Full Cooperation] The inner bound is tight when In this case, the rate region reduces to

 for some $ T $ with alphabet $\mathcal{T}$ that satisfies

 with cardinality bound

 \end{theorem}